datcuandrei/ccdoom/README.md

 <div align = center><img src="https://raw.githubusercontent.com/datcuandrei/ccdoom/master/veryearlyalphabuild.png" width=70% height=70% /></div>

->A screenshot of a very early alpha build of `ccdoom` after launching `gzdoom` with a mod installed (Spongebob Doom 2)
+>A screenshot of a very early alpha build of `ccdoom` after launching `gzdoom` with a mod installed (Spongebob Doom 2) running on Debian 11 Bullseye.

 ## Building
 In order to build ccdoom, all you need is basically a jdk.